Grensesnitt/fast-transformer-interceptor/README.md

 1. `test: number;`
    - Treated as a primitive type.
    - Passed through as-is during transformation.
-   - If the value is not a number, it will throw a `TransformError`.
+   - If the value is not a number, it will try to convert to number, if not throw a `TransformError`.

 2. `test: string;`
    - Treated as a primitive type.
    - Passed through as-is during transformation.
-   - If the value is not a string, it will throw a `TransformError`.
+   - If the value is not a string, it will try to convert to string, if not throw a `TransformError`.

 3. `test: boolean;`
    - Treated as a primitive type.
    - Passed through as-is during transformation.
-   - If the value is not a boolean, it will throw a `TransformError`.
+   - If the value is not a boolean, it will try to convert to boolean, if not throw a `TransformError`.

 4. `test: bigint;`
    - Treated as a primitive type.
    - Passed through as-is during transformation.
-   - If the value is not a bigint, it will throw a `TransformError`.
+   - If the value is not a bigint, it will try to convert to bigint, if not throw a `TransformError`.

 5. `test: symbol;`
    - Treated as a primitive type.